milesstevenson/myreads/README.md

-This is the first project of the Udacity React nanodegree program, a book management system!
+This is the first project of the Udacity React nanodegree program, a book management system, and was built on top of the starter code found [here](https://github.com/udacity/reactnd-project-myreads-starter).

+## Installation
+This application was created with [`create-react-app`](https://github.com/facebookincubator/create-react-app).
+Once it is installed, all that will be required of the user is to run `npm install` and `npm start` in the myreads directory.
+You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Backend Server